-There are three protective actions (SHELTER-IN-PLACE, EVACUATION, and TEMPORARY CLOSURE) that can immediately be issued and implemented by the Executive Staff and the Emergency Management Team personnel in response to a spontaneous MAJOR EMERGENCY.
-Lockdown is not considered a viable protective action because CFK is an open and public institution of higher education, and its campuses were designed for easy accessibility.
+There are three protective actions (SHELTER-IN-PLACE, EVACUATION, and TEMPORARY CLOSURE) that can immediately be issued and implemented by the Executive Staff and the EMT personnel in response to a spontaneous MAJOR EMERGENCY.
+Lockdown is not considered a viable protective action because CFK is an open and public institution of higher education, and its locations were designed for easy accessibility.

-The cancellation of an CFK sponsored event or the closure of all CFK campuses in preparation for a tropical storm/hurricane or other planned event is not covered below.
+The cancellation of a CFK sponsored event or the closure of all CFK locations in preparation for a tropical storm/hurricane or other planned event is not covered below.
 Closures in preparation for a tropical storm/hurricane are covered in the HAZARD SPECIFIC section of the EMP.